Self

 My Education Was A Complete Waste Of Time

-Writing was something that was set in stone from a very young age for me and the one thing for which my love and passion has never wavered.
+Writing was something that was set in stone from a very young age and the one thing for which my love and passion have never wavered.

 She didn't care where, although she did have Ivy League hopes for my sister.
 Just that we went so we wouldn't end up flunkies serving up burgers at a fast food joint, simply because we didn't go to college.

-So instead, I ended up at the University of New Hampshire.
+So instead, I ended up at a university in New Hampshire.
 It had a decent English program and I figured I'd study with Professor Charles Simic, a poet I'd been reading for years.

 I was wrong.

-Aside from the amazing experience I had as a college DJ, I can say that my education at the University of New Hampshire was a total joke.
+Aside from the amazing experience I had as a college DJ, I can say that my education wasn't worth it.

 In fact, if you were to ask me what I took away from the whole 4.5 years (that .5 is because a math requirement held me back) I'd tell you that it taught me to memorize my social security number and that was it.